“It sounds like you need to start looking after yourself…”

 Try this letter-writing activity from the Center for Mindful Self-Compassion to help you discover your compassionate, encouraging voice towards yourself.

 Do you struggle with shame?
-This video from Brene Brown shines a light on this dark topic that affects many people with pain.
+Many people with pain do.
+This video from Brene Brown shines a light on this dark topic that silently affects so many.

 Visit self-compassion.org, the home of Self-Compassion researcher Dr. Kristin Neff for self-evaluations and helpful resources.